Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 The most common issue could be variable bit rate Mp3 audio codecs (since only a constant bit rate is supported by Resolve).

-It is better to transcode the audio to a constant bit rate mp3 or, still, a better option would be aac – since Resolve can recognize the “aac” format with constant or variable bit rates.
+To fix the no audio issue, you should transcode the audio to a constant bit rate mp3 or, still, a better option would be aac – since Resolve can recognize the “aac” format with constant or variable bit rates.

-You can open handbrake, import your mkv file, go to the “Audio” tab, select “AAC” against the “Codec”, and click on the “Start Encode” button.
+You can open Handbrake, import your mkv file, go to the “Audio” tab, select “AAC” against the “Codec”, and click on the “Start Encode” button.

 See if you can hear the audio in Resolve.
-If not, again, come back to Handbrake and select other listed codecs, encode and import into Resolve.
+If not, again, come back to Handbrake and select other listed codecs, encode, and import into Resolve.

 DaVinci Resolve Mkv Media Offline Issues